cmccomb/smartcore_vs_linfa/README.md

 </div>

 ## About
-[`linfa`](https://rust-ml.github.io/linfa/) and [`smartcore`](https://smartcorelib.org/) as two heavy hitters have emerged as two leading `scikit-learn`-analogous machine learning frameworks for rust.
-Both provide access to a number of bread-and-butter algorithms that form the backbone of machine learning analysis.
+[`linfa`](https://rust-ml.github.io/linfa/) and [`smartcore`](https://smartcorelib.org/) have emerged as two leading `scikit-learn`-analogous machine learning frameworks for Rust.
+Both provide access to a number of algorithms that form the backbone of machine learning analysis.
 This repository provides a comparison between the training time of algorithms in these two machine learning frameworks.
-The algorithms included are shown below
+The algorithms included are:

 | Algorithm                     | Smartcore v2.0.0 | Linfa v5.0.0 | Benchmarked here? |
 |:------------------------------|:-----------------|:-------------|:------------------|